pushrocks/smartdata/README.md

 > Note: Still in Beta

 smartdata is an ODM that adheres to TypeScript practices and uses classes to organize data.
-It uses MongoDB as persistent storage.
+It uses MongoDB or NeDb as persistent storage.

 ## Intention
 There are many ODMs out there, however when we searched for an ODM that uses TypeScript,